site24x7/plugins/mongodb_atlas_perf_metrics/README.md

-Plugin for monitoring MongoDb Atlas performance
+Plugin for monitoring MongoDB Atlas performance
 ==============================================

 This plugin monitors the performance and availability of MongoDb Atlas cluster node.